 African Azobe railway sleepers, for example, are often used untreated by British Waterways under water, due to their natural preservative qualities.
 Jarrah, Karri, Mora, and Greenheart are likewise placed untreated on the railway track by Network Rail, and are expected to last for up to 100 years.

-So, untreated railway sleepers are popular with those wanting to keep clear of chemical treatments, or contamination, and wanting to use something that is naturally longer lasting but with weathered character.
+People often ask: 'Do I need to treat my tropical hardwood railway sleepers?'.
+Of course, you CAN apply a coat or two of wood preservative to them, and no doubt that would probably be beneficial, however it isn't essential, and most landscapers don't.
+Untreated tropical hardwood railway sleepers are popular with those wanting to keep clear of chemical treatments, or contamination, and wanting to use something that is naturally longer lasting, but with weathered, rustic character.